Supporting Students in Distress (Guide)

 • Frame accessing support in a positive way.

-• Remind them that you don't have to be at crisis point to make an appointment; addressing problems early leads to better outcomes.
+• Remind them that you don't have to be at crisis point to make an appointment; addressing problems early often leads to better outcomes.

 A helpful way to start the conversation is by checking in on them: